Home

 What did Jesus mean when He said, “the kingdom of heaven suffers violence, and the violent take it by force”?

 Matthew 11:11-15: "Assuredly, I say to you, among those born of women there has not risen one greater than John the Baptist; but he who is least in the kingdom of heaven is greater than he.
-12 And from the days of John the Baptist until now the kingdom of heaven suffers violence, and the violent take it by force.
+V.12 And from the days of John the Baptist until now the kingdom of heaven suffers violence, and the violent take it by force.
 13 For all the prophets and the law prophesied until John.
 14 And if you are willing to receive it, he is Elijah who is to come.”

 John is called the greater because he was the transition to turning the work over to the Messiah (Jn.3:30) and then Jesus states that those who are least are even greater than he in the kingdom.
 This would certainly anger the religious leaders who rejected John’s message and thought of themselves as the most important asset to God.